 Crystallised and Fluid Intelligence

-Cognitive Abilities
+Essential Cognitive Skills and Abilities

 Cognitive abilities refer to the mental skills and processes that enable us to understand, learn, and problem-solve.
-These abilities are crucial for everyday functioning, as they encompass a wide range of processes such as memory, attention, language, reasoning, and perception.
+These abilities are important for everyday functioning, as they encompass a wide range of processes such as memory, attention, language, reasoning, and perception.

-Short-Term Memory
+Short-Term Memory and Fluid Intelligence

 Short-term memory and working memory are closely related but distinct cognitive processes.
 Short-term memory refers to the temporary storage of information, while working memory involves the manipulation and processing of that information.
 Improvements in working memory can impact short-term memory by enhancing the ability to store and retrieve information more efficiently.

-Long-Term Memory
+Long-Term Memory in Cognitive Processing

 Long-term memory and fluid intelligence are closely related, as improvements in processing speed and working memory can have a significant impact on long-term memory.
-Processing speed and working memory are crucial for encoding and retrieving information, which are essential processes for long-term memory formation.
+Processing speed and working memory are important for encoding and retrieving information, which are essential processes for long-term memory formation.

 Additionally, fluid intelligence, which involves the ability to solve new problems and adapt to new situations, relies heavily on working memory and processing speed.